Ventus218/SAP-assignment-02/README.md

 The health status will be tracked by polling each service at a fixed interval (Pull strategy)

-The amount of requests will be reported by every microservice to the Metrics Service (Push strategy)
+The amount of requests will be reported by every microservice to the Metrics service (Push strategy)

 ## Deployment
 Each microservice will be deployed as a standalone Docker container while the two frontends will be deployed as standard GUI apps.